3.2. Cost Estimation in Single-Table Query

 (12 rows)

-The index correlations of these columns are shown below:
+The index correlations for these columns are retrieved from the pg_stats view:

 testdb=# SELECT tablename,attname, correlation FROM pg_stats WHERE tablename = 'tbl_corr';